allegroai/clearml-docs/docs/fundamentals/hyperparameters.md

 - **Hyperparameters** - Individual parameters for configuration
 - **Configuration Objects** - Usually configuration files (JSON / YAML) or Python objects.

-These sections are further broken down into sub-sections based on how the parameters were logged (General / Args / TF_Define / Environment).
+These sections are further broken down into subsections based on how the parameters were logged (General / Args / TF_Define / Environment).

 ![Task hyperparameters sections](../img/hyperparameters_sections.png)